markh-de/KiVar/README.md

 For each of the listed Aspect Identifiers a variation Choice Identifier can now be selected.

-If the values, field contents, attributes and features of the footprint(s) related to a variation Aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation Aspect.
+If the values, field contents, attributes and features of the footprint(s) related to a variation Aspect shall not be modified, the _'unspecified`_ entry can be selected for that variation Aspect.
 In this case, the corresponding variation will be excluded from the assignment stage and related footprints remain unmodified.

 The change list section below the selection area summarizes all component changes to be performed for each related footprint if the current variation configuration is applied.